 The context and the framework conditions for the challenge of the Austrian RTI (Research Technology and Innovation) politics are widely known and have been continually researched (e.g. in the last years research and technology reports): The Austrian subsidy landscape is fragmented, the industrial structure shows a relatively small proportion of R&D intensive sectors, a high proportion of state R&D subsidy flows as a fixed budget into the scientific sector (General University Funds - GUF).
-There are also unclear and non-transparent responsibilities found in strategy planning.
-The government has set itself an ambitious goal to reach a research rate of 2.5% in 2006 and 3% in 2010.
+There are also unclear and non-transparent responsibilities found in strategy planning. government has set itself an ambitious goal to reach a research rate of 2.5% in 2006 and 3% in 2010.

 Both funds play (in 2004 as well as today) an important role in meeting the challenges of the RTI politics.
 At the time of their foundation both funds were regarded as modern and were a milestone in the Austrian RTI politics.
 The ex post analysis also showed that the particular subsidies had an important positive effect on the clients' side.
-The autonomous status however caused lacking adaptation to the challenges in the financing of research as well as insufficient consideration of new mechanisms in the innovation and research process.
+The autonomous status however caused lacking adaptation to the challenges in the financing of research as well as e.g. Research and Technology Report 2004, The Report can be downloaded from www.bmwf.gv.at insufficient consideration of new mechanisms in the innovation and research process.
 The synthesis report of the evaluation (Arnold et al., 2004) states: "What they [FFF and FWF] do is to strengthen 'business as usual' within the research and innovation system.
 What they do not do is to offer mechanisms for increasing the rate of change beyond that which is already experienced."